 rm -rf myenv

-For easier management of multiple virtual environments, you can use virtualenvwrapper
+For easier management of multiple virtual environments, you can use virtualenvwrapper.

-Install virtualenvwrapper
+Install virtualenvwrapper using pip:

 pip install virtualenvwrapper

-Add the following to your .bashrc
+Add the following to your .bashrc or .zshrc:

 export WORKON_HOME=$HOME/.virtualenvs